lrleon/GettingAndCleaningData_CourseProject/CodeBook.md

 	- subject: id of study participant
 	- activity: name of activty for which the raw variables were measured

+I selected the std and mean variables from the the original measurements omitted derived values.

-The values of the variables in the tidy data set is an average of the raw data as described below.
+The values of the variables in the tidy data set is an average of the raw data variables.
+These variables are:
+The measurements themselves with two separate values for mean and standard deviation summarizing a time window.
+Each with separate columns for X, Y, Z components.
+- time domain measurements (t...):  tBodyAcc, tGravityAcc, tBodyAccJerk, tBodyGyro, tBodyGyroJerk
+- frequency domain measurements (f...): fBodyAcc, fBodyAccJerk, fBodyGyro

+The values are normalized and bounded within [-1,1].
+Also available as columns:

+- activity and subject
+to give the context for the measurements, what was measured and for which subject.

 # Transformations
 To transform the raw data set to a tidy data set, run_analysis.R performs the following transformations